KhronosGroup/Vulkan-Samples/samples/extensions/memory_budget/README.md

 # Memory Budget: Extended features

-This sample demonstrates how to incorporate Vulkan memory budget extension.
-Memory budget extension helps users to sample the memory budget consumption on each heap of from the ```physical device```, and is able to tell the ```property flag``` for each heap.
+This sample demonstrates how to incorporate the Vulkan memory budget extension.
+Memory budget extension helps users to sample the memory budget consumption on each heap from the ```physical device```, and is able to tell the ```property flag``` for each heap.
 Which is a proper debug tool to visualize the memory consumption in run-time.

 ## Memory budget extension